callmeexin/langmanus4BIA/README.md

 ## Web UI

-LangManus provides a default web UI.
+BiaGhosterCoder provides a default web UI.

-Please refer to the [LangManus-KeepGoing/LangManus-Web](https://github.com/LangManus-KeepGoing/LangManus-Web) project for more details.
+Please refer to the [BiaGhosterCoder-KeepGoing/BiaGhosterCoder-Web](https://github.com/BiaGhosterCoder-KeepGoing/BiaGhosterCoder-Web) project for more details.

 ## Docker Compose (include both backend and frontend)

-LangManus provides a docker-compose setup to easily run both the backend and frontend together:
+BiaGhosterCoder provides a docker-compose setup to easily run both the backend and frontend together:

 ```bash
 # Start both backend and frontend